 I am a political theorist.
 My research is mainly on international trade, economic justice, and discrimination.

-I am currently a part-time Lecturer in Political Theory at the University of Reading, and a part-time Teaching Fellow in the Department of Government at LSE.
+I am currently a Teaching Fellow in the Department of Government at LSE.

 Please see my other pages for details on my research projects and teaching.